 Bernardo O'Higgins National Park, along with Torres del Paine National Park, occupies over 90% of the Southern Patagonian Ice Field; the remainder of it, across the border in Argentina, is included within Los Glaciares National Park.

 Together, Bernardo O'Higgins National Park and Torres del Paine National Park are part of the UNESCO Tentative List of Sites, for inclusion into the World Heritage List.

 The Pío XI glacier is the largest glacier in the southern hemisphere outside of Antarctica, covering an area of 1,265 sq km (488 sq mi).
 The ice face of the glacier is approximately 75 m (246 ft) in height.
 Other glaciers include Balmaceda, Serrano, Chico, O'Higgins, Jorge Montt, Bernardo, Témpano, Occidental, Greve, Penguin and Amalia.

 The highest summit is the Lautaro volcano at 3,607 m (11,834 ft).
-Other summits include the Mount Fitz Roy, the Cerro Torre and the Cerro Riso Patrón.
+Other summits include Mount Fitz Roy, the Cerro Torre and the Cerro Riso Patrón.

 Bernardo O'Higgins National Park is part of the Magellanic subpolar forests ecoregion.
-Forest tree species include Nothofagus betuloides, Nothofagus pumilio, Nothofagus antarctica and Drimys winteri.
+Forest tree species include Nothofagus betuloides, Nothofagus pumilio, Nothofagus Antarctica and Drimys winteri.

 The park is one of the last refuges for the Chilean huemul.
-In addition, species such as Andean condor, marine otter and cormorant can be found here.
+In addition, species such as the Andean condor, marine otter and cormorant can be found here.